 The Department of Modern Languages will continue to implement a communicative approach to teaching, as well as continue monitoring the needs of the students who major in Spanish.
-In Spring 2008 the capstone course SP480: Spanish Advanced Conversation and Composition was offered for the first time, and will be offered every Spring semester.
-That course will allow for more integration of theory and practice, since students will be working in a special project relevant to their major.
+In Spring 2009 the capstone course SP480: Spanish Advanced Conversation and Composition was offered for the second time, and will continue to be offered every Spring semester.
+That course allows for more integration of theory and practice, since students will be working in a special project relevant to their major.
 Those students who are double major will continue to be able to work in a project that put together the acquired knowledge in both fields.
-In the Spring 2008 semester, students from the capstone course participated in the Celebrations of Scholarship event, showing their achievements in their research.
+In the Spring 2009 semester, students from the capstone course participated in the Celebrations of Scholarship event, showing their achievements in their research.
 The Department is planning to continue with that tradition.

-Starting in the Fall 2008 semester, the Department of Modern Language will have a new Assistant Professor of Spanish specialized in Central American Literature.
-This new position will allow the Department to better serve the growing number of Spanish majors.
+Since the Fall 2008 semester, the Department of Modern Language has a new Assistant Professor of Spanish specialized in Central American Literature.
+This new position allows the Department to better serve the growing number of Spanish majors, by offering a wider spectrum of classes and organizing more cultural activities.